Running boards and side steps: cab length, brackets, and rocker mounting

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

-Running-board shopping should begin with the cab label on the truck.
+Nobody returns a running board over the finish; the usual mistake is cab length.
 Crew cab, double cab, quad cab, extended cab, and regular cab models often need different board lengths and bracket sets.
-A seller page that says only "fits Silverado" or "fits Ram" is not precise enough.
+A seller page offering nothing beyond "fits Silverado" or "fits Ram" is not precise enough.

 Think about use before style.
-A wide flat board helps kids, pets, and work boots.
-A narrow nerf bar may look cleaner but offer less usable step area.
-Textured pads, corrosion resistance, weight rating, and winter road salt should all influence the board choice.
+A wide flat board helps kids, pets, and work boots; a narrow nerf bar looks cleaner but gives up step area.
+Textured pads, corrosion resistance, weight rating, and winter road salt should all influence the choice, and a truck that gets climbed into all day needs a different step surface than a commuter that mostly carries passengers.

-Match year, cab, bed when relevant, included brackets, finish, step width, and return terms while the cart is still easy to change.
+Match year, cab, bed when relevant, included brackets, finish, step width, and return terms early.
 Long boards are awkward to return, so the cab label needs to be right the first time.

 Product pages to compare